Flu Shot Clinics

-Flu shots are available to all NAU students, employees, and employees’ dependents over the age of 18 at Campus Health Services (CHS).
+Flu shots are available to all NAU students, employees, and employees’ dependents over the age of 18 with contracted insurance at Campus Health Services (CHS).
+Fee for services is also available.
 To receive a flu shot in the clinic, you must make an appointment – either in person, by phone or (preferably) online.
 CHS will also host a number of mobile flu vaccine clinics at various locations throughout campus; flu shots will be available on a drop-in basis.
 Watch our website for more information about mobile clinic dates and times.

 The Employee Assistance and Wellness office also holds seasonal flu vaccine clinics on campus.

 The Coconino County Public Health Services District also schedules community flu shot clinics.

 Most insurance companies cover the cost of flu shots in full, but plans differ so it is best to check with your insurance company first.
 If you receive your flu shot at Campus Health Services, we will bill your insurance for you and you will be responsible for any co-payment or deductibles depending on your plan.
 If you do not have insurance, costs for a flu shot are usually about $50 depending on the type of vaccine you receive.